YasserKhalifah/Password-Generator/README.md

 - Auto-Generate ignores checkbox selections
 - Copy-to-clipboard might not work on all operating systems
 - Password strength bar is just visual
+# Credits
+- Icons used in this application are from https://icons8.com/